 Below is guidance for AMA members and clubs operating model aircraft/UAS within five miles of an airport.
 Members who are operating commercially, under Part 107, and/or not under the Special Rule for Model Aircraft (sect 336) must follow slightly different rules.

-- The notification requirement is not restricted to towered or manned airports.
+- The notification requirement applies to all airports, no just towered or manned airports.
 Some FAA officials interpret airports to include military bases, private airports, unmanned airports, helipads, and rural airports - all of which would require notification.

 - Modelers can identify airports within five miles of a location as well as airport contact information at skyvector.com.